HueByte/Jiro.Shared/dev/docs/changelog/code-names.md

-# Jiro.Libs Release Code Names
+# Jiro.Shared Release Code Names

-This document contains the code naming convention and reference for Jiro.Libs releases.
+This document contains the code naming convention and reference for Jiro.Shared releases.

 ## Code Naming Theme

-Jiro.Libs uses Japanese-inspired code names that reflect the spirit and theme of each major release.
+Jiro.Shared uses Japanese-inspired code names that reflect the spirit and theme of each major release.
 The names are chosen to be:

 - **Meaningful**: Reflecting the key improvements or theme of the release
 - **Memorable**: Easy to remember and reference